Criminal Justice Studies

 What Makes This Program Unique

-- Participate in Kappa Theta Rho (Law Enforcement Organization) to increase awareness of police duties and responsibilities, obtain additional education and training in law enforcement and procedures and promote a cooperative learning environment with law enforcement agencies.
+- Participate in Kappa Theta Rho, a cooperative learning environment with law enforcement agencies.

-- Instructors who are experienced criminal justice veterans representing a wide variety of specialties provide a solid foundation to face the challenges and rewards of the field.
+- Instructors are experienced criminal justice veterans representing a wide variety of specialties, providing a solid foundation to face the challenges and rewards of the field.

 - Excellent preparation for careers in all areas of social services, criminal justice and law enforcement.